Reviews, Paradigms & News

 Pure Darwinists believe that first spark and all of the sparks that have happened since then have been open to periodic and completely spontaneous and totally random mutations — and they believe with great and explicit clarity and rigor that when any mutations happened in an organism, they potentially carried forward to the next generations of the organism and if they survived into another generation, they became an option for the organisms.

-Darwinians believe that the mutations that survived and became on going components of the organism were the ones who actually had successful reproductions that out produced and out reproduced the variations and the other forms of that organism that did not have that mutation.
+Darwinians believe that the mutations that survived and became on going components of the organism were the ones who actually had successful reproductions that out produced and out reproduced the variations and the other forms of that organism or species that did not have that mutation.

 Survival of the fittest or survival of the best producer and the best reproducer were the only processes that Darwinian thinkers believed created species and enhanced species.